jeanfrancoislarente/sitecore-demo-blog/_posts/azure-vmss-agents.md

 - Customizing the VM with a script.
 - Creating an image from the VM.
 - Creating a VMSS from the Image.
-- Adding an Azure Pipepline agent pool.
+- Adding an Azure Pipelines agent pool.

 ## The VMs